 The Company's focus is to service the facilities and equipment validation market within the global life sciences industry.
-In particular, kneat.com targets large Tier 1 pharma and biotech companies in the United States and Europe.
+In particular, kneat.com targets large Tier 1 pharmaceutical and biotechnology companies in the United States and Europe.
 The Company believes this market has significant potential for a digital solution due to a number of factors, including increased compliance standards required by regulators globally, a push by manufactures to reduce production costs and an effort to create efficiencies and visibility in manufacturing processes.
 As the Company continues to enhance the Kneat Gx platform, management expects the potential market for the platform to increase.

-kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (on-premise or SaaS), maintenance fees and other professional service fees.
-Generally new customer contracts start with a small number of licenses with the ability to use the same contract to purchase additional licenses at the customers' request. kneat.com's goal for each customer is to see them scale across various sites and various processes through its land and expand philosophy.
+kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (on-premise or Software as a Service ("SaaS")), maintenance fees and other professional service fees.
+Once a new contract is signed, the deployment phase of the sales cycle commences and takes three to six months for the new customer to go live on the platform.
+Some fees related to deployment, maintenance and licenses may be collected up front, however our revenue recognition criteria is such that revenue is only recognized on completion of the deployment phase and delivery of the licenses to the customer.
+Generally new customer contracts start with licenses for one process at one site with the ability to use the same contract to purchase additional licenses at the customers' request. kneat.com's goal for each customer is to see them scale across various sites and processes through its land and expand philosophy over a number of years.
 The ease at which a customer can increase the number of users, sites and regulated processes once deployed has been a benefit that some kneat.com customers have experienced within their global operations.